Jaan Valsiner

-work on human development and 2017 Hans-Kilian-Award winner, the Foreign Member of the Estonian Academy of Sciences and the former Niels Bohr Professor of Cultural Psychology (in 2013-2018), currently, a professor at Aalborg University, Denmark.
+work on human development and 2017 Hans-Kilian-Award winner, the Foreign Member of the Estonian Academy of Sciences and the former Niels Bohr Professor of Cultural Psychology (in 2013–2018), currently, a professor at Aalborg University, Denmark.

 Life

+Jaan Valsiner is the son of the Estonian educator Aleksander Valsiner (1903–1972).
 Jaan Valsiner worked as a professor of psychology in Clark University in Worcester, Massachusetts from 1997.
 Between 2013 and 2018, Valsiner was a Niels Bohr Professor, since then a professor at Aalborg University in Denmark.

 His early studies were in the field of developmental psychology, specifically in the analysis of mother-child interaction patterns and ever since he identifies himself as "cultural psychologist with a consistently developmental axiomatic base".
 His later studies and research focus gradually shifted into cultural psychology and cultural organization of human cognitive and affective processes throughout life-span.
 He has also considerably contributed to the fields of the history of psychology as well as methodology of psychological research.
 His other major research interest is the intersection of and interconnections between psychology and semiotics.

 He has been a visiting professor in Brazil, Japan, Australia, Estonia.
 Germany, Italy, Luxembourg, United Kingdom, and the Netherlands.

-On February 22, 2008 he was announced an Honourable Doctor of the Tallinn University.
+On February 22, 2008, he was announced an Honourable Doctor of the Tallinn University.